-This is the privacy notice of MyMedical Urgent Care.
+This is the privacy notice of MyMedical Urgent Care, the operator of the laya health & wellbeing clinics.
 In this document, "we", "our", or "us" refer to MyMedical Urgent Care Ltd.

 Our registered office is at Block D, Cherrywood Business Park, Cherrywood, Dublin 18.